TagineerDai/LibHIR/README.md

 Documentation of LibHIR
 ======================
 LibHIR is an open source library implementing the model, Hierarchical Interaction Representation (HIR), to provide a collaborative prediction under the scenarios with multiple entities, features and contexts.
 It can be implemented for different tasks, i.e., regression, classification, ranking and so on.
-This document explains the useage of LibHIR.
+This document explains the usage of LibHIR.
-You can get LibHIR at https://github.com/TagineerDai/LibHIR.
+You can get LibHIR from https://github.com/TagineerDai/LibHIR.
 Please read the [COPYRIGHT](https://github.com/TagineerDai/LibHIR/blob/master/COPYRIGHT) before using or modifying LibHIR.

 ## Table of Contents